-- Discussed in the Participant Handbook.

-- "Let's understand it better with the help of some case scenarios.
+- Talk about honesty, qualities of an honest person, and the importance of honesty in entrepreneurs as discussed in the Participant Handbook. - "Let's understand it better with the help of some case scenarios.
 You will be given some cases within your groups.
-You have to analyse the case scenario that has been given to you and then find an appropriate solution to the problem.

-- Keep your discussion focussed around the following:

-- What went wrong?

-- Who was at fault?

-- Whom did it impact- the customer or the businessman?

-- How would it impact the business immediately?
-What would be the long-term impact?

-- What could be done?

-- What did you learn from the exercise?
+You have to analyse the case scenario that has been given to you and then find an appropriate solution to the problem. - Keep your discussion focussed around the following: - What went wrong? - Who was at fault? - Whom did it impact- the customer or the businessman? - How would it impact the business immediately?
+What would be the long term impact? - What could be done? - What did you learn from the exercise?

-- Divide the class into four groups of maximum six participants depending on the batch

-- Give one case study to each group.

-- Instruct them to read the case carefully.

-- Put down the de-brief questions on the board and ask the groups to focus their discussion around these questions. - The group is expected to analyse and discuss the case amongst them and find a solution to the given problem. - Give the class5-10 minutes to discuss the case and note down their solutions. - At the end of 10 minutes the team should present their case solution to the class.
+- Divide the class into four groups of maximum six participants depending on the batch size. - Give one case study to each group. - Instruct them to read the case carefully. - Put down the de-brief questions on the board and ask the groups to focus their discussion around these questions. - The group is expected to analyse and discuss the case amongst them and find a solution to the given problem.
+Give the class5-10 minutes to discuss the case and note down their solutions. - At the end of 10 minutes the team should present their case solution to the class.
 The presentation can be a narration or a role play. - Ask the group to select a group leader for their group.
 The group leader to discuss and assign roles to the group members for the presentation.

 Aakash has a small mobile retail sales and repair shop in Allahabad.
 He has one of the most popular outlets and has great rapport with his customers.

 It's around 11 AM when a customer barges in to the shop and starts shouting at Aakash for giving her a faulty instrument.
 The screen of her mobile is cracked from one side.
 Aakash remembered thoroughly checking the handset before handing it over to the customer.
 The customer threatens to sue him and to go to Consumer Court for cheating her.
 Now, the problem occurred somewhere outside the shop but as other customers were listening to the conversation, it might impact his business.
 The situation needs to be managed very sensitively.
 What would you do if you were in Aakash's place?